Allergy Shots in Knoxville, TN: What to Know

 TennCare covers allergy testing and immunotherapy through three MCOs: BlueCare (BCBST), UnitedHealthcare Community Plan of TN, and Wellpoint Tennessee.
 Prior authorization is required.

 Curex accepts most major Tennessee insurance plans and is HSA/FSA eligible.
-At $59/month without insurance, Curex costs less than a single allergist visit in Knoxville.
+At $129/month without insurance, Curex at-home SCIT shots cost less than monthly in-office shot programs in Knoxville.

 Allergy Shot Resources